UniStuttgart-VISUS/damast/README.md

 The server provides multiple pages, as well as a HTTP interface for reading from and writing to the PostgreSQL database.
 The server is built and deployed as a Docker container that contains all necessary dependencies.

-An overview and explanation of the different pages and functionalities is located in the [`docs/`](./docs/) directory.
+An overview and explanation of the different pages and functionalities is provided in the [documentation](#documentation).
 The web pages consist of HTML, CSS and JavaScript.
 The HTML content is in most cases served via Jinja2 templates that are processed by Flask.
 The JavaScript code is compiled from TypeScript source, and the CSS is compiled from SCSS.